-A few weeks ago, in the mood for a day trip, a friend asked if I’d like to go to Whitstable with him to visit another one of his friends.
+A few weeks ago, in the mood for a day trip, a friend asked if I’d like to go to Whitstable.
 Of course the answer was yes.

-Whitstable in Kent has been on my day trip radar since a different friend went last summer and raved about the fresh oysters.
+Whitstable in Kent has been on my day trip radar since another friend went last summer and raved about the fresh oysters.

-With less than a full day to explore (we arrived at ~11 am, and left at 4:30 pm), we tried to balance exploring as much as possible with relaxing moments.
+With less than a full day to see Whitstable (we arrived at ~11 am, and left at 4:30 pm), we tried to balance exploring as much as possible with relaxing moments.

 After getting off the train, we walked the direction of Whitstable’s high street to grab coffee at Blueprint Coffee.
 Definitely recommend- great espresso, and a cute cafe to sip coffee in.

-Next, we wandered the high street for a pit- don’t miss Taking the Plunge, cute facade and handmade housewares / gifts inside.
+Next, we wandered the high street for a bit- don’t miss Taking the Plunge, cute facade and handmade housewares / gifts inside.